LCC-CIT/CS233JS-CourseMaterials/Labs/Lab05/Lab05_Instructions_MemeCreator.md

 # Objectives

-The objective of this lab is to continue giving you practice using the "new" ES6 JavaScript features.
-You will also get practice with CSS Flexbox (from CIS 195) and have your first experience with the HTML5 Canvas.
-And, you will get further practice with webpack, webpack configuration files and the webpack development server.
+The objective of this lab is to continue giving you more practice with JS dev tools and learn more about Webpack.
+You will also get practice with CSS Flexbox (covered in CIS 195) and have your first experience with the HTML5 Canvas.

 # Instructions